For coaches in nearly any field, product creation is the best way to:

 So why aren’t more coaches adopting the product creation strategy?
 Like you, they’re stuck in the process, unsure of the steps to take to create a great product.

 As a coach, you have great insight into the wants and needs of your ideal client.
 You chat with them on Facebook or Instagram, answer their email questions, respond to the comments they leave on your blog, and even work with them one-on-one.

 What is it that they need the most help with right now?
 This is the product you should be creating because you already know you have a built-in audience.

 Step 2: Gather Your Documentation

 If you’ve been coaching, chances are you already have all of the answers required.
-All you have to do it organize it.
-Some places to look for content you can repurpose include:
+All you have to do is organize it.
+Some places to look for content that you can repurpose would include:

 - Your blog

 - Your emails